ThanAid/ThanAid/README.md

 - 👋 Hi, I’m @ThanAid
 - 👀 I’m interested in Machine Learning, Data Science and coding
-- 🌱 I’m currently working as a Machine Learning engineer and finishing studying MSc Data Science & Machine Learning
+- MSc Data Science & Machine Learning
-- 📫 How to reach me https://www.linkedin.com/in/thanos-aidinis-589950175/
+- 🌱 I’m currently working as a Machine Learning engineer.

 <!---
 ThanAid/ThanAid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.